pbs-assess/pbsEDM/README.md

 An R package to implement some of the methods of empirical dynamic modelling

-The name `pbsEDM` amalgamates our workplace, the Pacific Biological Station (PBS) in British Columbia, Canada, with Empirical Dynamic Modelling (EDM), the focus of the package.
+The name `pbsEDM` combines our workplace, the Pacific Biological Station (PBS) in British Columbia, Canada, with empirical dynamic modelling (EDM), the focus of the package.
 The package was developed in conjuction with a manuscript currently being submitted.

-The package implements the Simplex and S-map algorithms of Empirical Dynamic Modelling, and creates visualisations to help understand the methods, for example:
+The package implements the simplex and S-map algorithms of empirical dynamic modelling, and creates visualisations to help understand the methods, for example:

 ![](vignettes/pbsEDM_movie_tstar_39.gif)